MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/quickstart-azure-cli.md

 Create the following three files and save them to the folder where you plan to run the Azure CLI commands to create the pool.

-1. Create a file name **agent-profile.json** with the following contents.
+1. Create a file named **agent-profile.json** with the following contents.

     ```json
     {